tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-alphafold2/06_pymol_viz.md

 ![](images/pymolOverview.png)

 - Here we see that PyMOL takes either the PDB ID or a PDB file and creates a vizualization for us to examine.
-If you have not done so already please [download PyMOL](https://pymol.org/2/) and open the app.
+If you have not done so already please [download PyMOL](https://access.tufts.edu/pymol){:target="_blank" rel="noopener"} and open the app.
 You should see a window like the follwing:

 ![](images/pymolSession.png)